karthi-cloud-dev/wp/README.md

 >[!note]
 >Get into the EFS that we created and click on "Attach".
 We shall get these commands.
 >Now we have to ssh in to the db instance and run these commands.
+>Don't run the commands yet, these are only for references.

+^MountingtheEFS

 ![image](https://github.com/karthi770/EC2-tagging-Boto3/assets/102706119/98c67de2-82d2-4ae9-a9c9-381f64195f70)
 >[!important]